PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Introduction

-To address these issues, we propose \textbf{PIRA}, which integrates three key strategies: (1) reformulating question–answer pairs into preference-oriented task instructions, (2) averaging rewards across multiple reformulated instructions to reduce bias and improve robustness, and (3) averaging rewards under different dropout rates to stabilize rewards.
-Experiments on multiple public preference datasets demonstrate that PIRA outperforms traditional discriminative reward models and alleviates reward overoptimization in RLHF pipelines.
-Furthermore, cross-domain evaluations confirm that PIRA generalizes effectively across out-of-distribution tasks, establishing it as a practical and scalable paradigm for reward modeling.
+Based on these challenges, we introduce \textbf{PIRA}, which integrates three essential learning strategies: (1) reformulating question–answer pairs into preference-oriented task instructions, (2) averaging the rewards obtained from multiple reformulated preference-task instructions for each sample, which reduces instruction-specific bias and improves robustness, and (3) averaging the rewards generated under different dropout rates of the value head for each sample, which stabilizes reward estimation and further reduces variance.
+Our experiments on multiple public preference datasets show that PIRA performs better than traditional discriminative reward model methods.
+More importantly, when incorporated into the RLHF pipeline, PIRA-trained reward models mitigate reward overoptimization, leading to better alignment with human preferences.
+Cross-domain evaluations further confirm that PIRA generalizes effectively across out-of-distribution tasks, highlighting its promise as a practical and scalable reward modeling paradigm.